RedHatNordicsSA/openshift-demos/README.md

 * Demos must take into account that ovs-multitenant (separation of project communication) may be running.
 * Demos should be self explainatory or include a README.md file in it's source directory.
 * Installation of demos must be fully automated, it's OK if running a demo is a manual or semi-manual task.
+* All demos are licenced under GPL 3.0, take it or leave it.